 The Dell Research team needed to better understand the state of its chatbot, Ava, and its competitive posture versus HP.
-My team and I was asked to provide suggestions for possible future state designs for the Ava chatbot.
+I was asked to provide suggestions for possible future state designs for the Ava chatbot.

 I screened and recruited participants, moderated and observed tests, designed tasks and scripts, analyzed/synthesized data, reported and presented findings.

-We first met with the Dell Research Lead to discuss the current state of Ava.
-We learned the chatbot was still in its infancy, and the study would be exploratory.
-The study objective was to learn how customers interact with Ava while shopping to identify potential opportunity spaces for the next iteration of Ava.
+I first met with the Dell Research Lead to discuss the current state of Ava.
+The chatbot was still in its infancy and the objective was to learn how customers interact with Ava while shopping to identify potential opportunity spaces for the next iteration of Ava.

 Primary research question